Cintas Corporation Announces Fiscal 2020 Second Quarter Results

-Gross margin for the second quarter of fiscal 2019 of $775.2 million increased 8.2% from last year’s second quarter.
-Gross margin as a percentage of revenue was 45.1% for the second quarter of fiscal 2019 compared to 44.6% in the second quarter of last fiscal year.
-Uniform Rental and Facility Services gross margin as a percentage of revenue improved to 45.3% for the second quarter of fiscal 2019 from 44.7% in the second quarter of last fiscal year.
+Gross margin for the second quarter of fiscal 2020 of $852.4 million increased 10.0% from last year’s second quarter.
+Gross margin as a percentage of revenue was 46.2% for the second quarter of fiscal 2020 compared to 45.1% in the second quarter of fiscal 2019.
+Uniform Rental and Facility Services operating segment gross margin as a percentage of revenue improved 130 basis points from last year’s second quarter to 46.6%, and the First Aid and Safety Services operating segment gross margin as a percentage of revenue improved 40 basis points to 48.4%.

-Scott D. Farmer, Cintas’ Chairman and Chief Executive Officer, stated, “We are pleased with our second quarter and year-to-date performance.
-We continue to make significant progress on integrating the G&K acquisition and implementing our enterprise resource planning system.
-The Company is on pace to achieve another year of strong growth in revenue, earnings, and cash flow generation.
+Scott D. Farmer, Cintas' Chairman and Chief Executive Officer, stated, "We are pleased with our second quarter and year-to-date performance.
+The Company is on pace to achieve another year of strong growth in revenue, earnings and cash flow generation.
 I thank our employee-partners for the consistently high execution that helps get our customers Ready for the Workday™.”

-Mr. Farmer added, “Earlier this month, on December 7th, we paid an annual dividend of $2.05 per share, an increase of 26.5% over last year’s annual dividend.
-We have increased the annual dividend for 35 consecutive years.
-In addition, we increased total shareholder return by executing on the share buyback program.
-In fiscal 2019, through the end of our second quarter, we have purchased $447 million of Cintas stock under our buyback program.”
+Mr. Farmer added, “Earlier this month, on December 6th, we paid an annual dividend of $2.55 per share, an increase of 24.4% over last year’s annual dividend.
+We have increased the annual dividend for 36 consecutive years.
+In the past 10 years, the annual dividend per share increased at a compound annual growth rate of 18.2%.”

-The following table provides a comparison of fiscal 2018 revenue and EPS to our fiscal 2019 revenue and EPS guidance:
+The following table provides a comparison of fiscal 2020 revenue and EPS guidance to fiscal 2019 actual results:

 About Cintas Corporation